 As a current student you have the chance to become a mentor and show our new students what it is like to study in Wageningen.
-The only thing a mentor has to meet is to be available at the mentor training.
-We are currently looking how to organise an alternative mentor training, for example (partly) online.
-We will keep you updated!
+The only criteria a mentor has to meet is that you have to follow the mentor training .
+You have to attend either Monday the 15th of August or Tuesday the 16th of August, but best to keep both dates free!

 Types of mentors

 - BSc mentors: a BSc-group consists of both Dutch and international bachelor students, who will start their bachelor in September.
 It is your job to give these students a warm welcome in Wageningen, and to make their start in Wageningen as easy and nice as possible.

 - PLEASE NOTE: Every year too many students sign up to become a BSc mentor.
 Therefore we do a draw of the mentor couples that signed up.
 After your registration, you will receive a message when the draw for BSc mentors has been completed and whether your couple has been drawn.

 - MSc mentors: a MSc-group consists of master students from all over the world.
 Dutch and international students are mixed into a group.
 It is your job to make them feel at home in Wageningen, in the Dutch culture and to make their start in Wageningen as easy and nice as possible.
 You can also be a MSc mentor even if you are still studying your Bachelors, as you do not need to know anything about the MSc, because this is explained on the Study Day.

 Responsibilities of being a mentor